 We have restored some of your teeth with tooth-colored materials.
 The resin material used contains small, filler particles of glass-like material for strength and wear resistance.
-These restorations will serve you well for several years.
+These restorations should serve you well for several years.
 They contain the finest and most up-to-date materials available today.
 However, you should be aware of the following information about your new restorations:

 Composite Fillings Post Op — Information to Be Aware Of

-Chewing and Eating after Fillings
+Chewing and Eating After Fillings

-After getting composite fillings, avoid chewing excessively hard foods on the filled teeth (hard candy, ice, raw carrots, etc.) just like with natural teeth.
+After getting composite fillings, avoid chewing excessively hard foods on the filled teeth (hard candy, ice, raw carrots, etc.), just like with natural teeth.
 The resin material can break under extreme forces.
 Composite fillings set up hard right away, so there is no waiting time to eat.

 If we used an anesthetic, avoid chewing until the numbness has completely worn off to avoid accidentally biting your lip, cheek or tongue.
 Children should be observed until the anesthetic wears off.
-Due to the strange feeling of the anesthetic, many children will chew the inside of their lips, cheeks, or tongue which can cause injury.
+Due to the strange feeling of the anesthetic, many children will chew the inside of their lips, cheeks or tongue, which can cause injury.

 Brushing and Flossing